-Complete this procedure to run configuration assistants with the executeConfigTools command.
+Complete this procedure to run configuration assistants with the executeConfigTools command and a response file.

-Edit the response file and specify the required passwords for your configuration.
-You can use the response file created during installation, located at ORACLE_HOME/install/response/product_timestamp.rsp.
+1. Edit the response file and specify the required passwords for your configuration.
+You can use the response file created during installation, located at \$ORACLE_HOME/install/response/product_timestamp.rsp.
 For example: